hizzlehoff/FaceCapImporters/README.md

 # FaceCapImporters
-This repository contains import scripts for FaceCap's .txt format.
+This repository contains import scripts for FaceCap's open .txt format.

 The file format only contains animation data.